MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_05_Making_changes_by_using_CIM_and_WMI.md

 ## Exercise 2: Querying information by using CIM

+### Scenario 2

+In this exercise, you'll discover new repository classes and query them by using CIM commands.

+The main tasks for this exercise are as follows:

+1. Query user accounts.
+1. Query BIOS information.
+1. Query network adapter configuration information.
+1. Query user group information.

 ### Task 1: Query user accounts

 1. To find a repository class that lists user accounts, enter the following command in the **Windows PowerShell** console, and then press the Enter key: